 An island of sandveld in a sea of mopane.
 It enjoys the highest rainfall in northern Kruger - an average of 650mm a year - and is renowned for its diverse vegetation and Afrotropical bird life.
 The camp with its ambience of a small village, retains the spirit of the times in which it was built.
 From being game ranger quarters, it was transformed into a tourist camp in 1933, and the original buildings have been maintained.

+The camp is renowned for its birding.
 There is a short, demarcated walk within the camp perimeter - the Flycatcher Trail - which offers a good sample of the bird life and vegetation of the area.

-Punda is a small camp with 22 two- and three-bed bungalows, two cottages that sleep four each, seven luxury tents and a camping and caravanning area.
+Punda Maria Rest Camp is a small camp with 22 two- and three-bed bungalows, two cottages that sleep four each, seven luxury tents and a camping and caravanning area.
 It has a swimming pool, shop restaurant and petrol station.
 Before Punda was established as a ranger's post it was the headquarters of an influential chief, Sikokolo.

 Mahonie Loop has two notable water holes, Witsand and Matukwala.
 There is more likely to be animal activity at Witsand windmill during winter when water is scarce elsewhere.

-For Kruger trivia fans, Matukwala dam was where ranger Gus Adendorff lost his small dog to a crocodile in the 1950s.
+For Kruger trivia fans, Matukwala Dam was where ranger Gus Adendorff lost his small dog to a crocodile in the 1950s.
 There are often kudu on this road.
 Leopard and wild dogs have been seen on occasion.